Maku-shimo/my_coursera_practice/README.md

 Coursera course: [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers)

 The assignment:
-1. The implementation of the page you will be creating should follow the mockup illustrations shown below.
-You are provided 3 mockups: desktop, tablet, and mobile.
-Your implementation has to be JUST 1 page, NOT 3 pages.
-In other words, you will be creating a single, responsive page.
+1. The implementation of the page should follow the mockup illustrations shown below: desktop, tablet, and mobile.
+The implementation has to be JUST 1 page, NOT 3 pages.

-2. Your page must include a CSS file.
+2. The page must include a CSS file.
 No inline styles allowed.
-Your CSS file should be placed into a `css` folder under the solution container folder, e.g., `module2-solution/css`.
+The CSS file should be placed into a `css` folder under the solution container folder, e.g., `module2-solution/css`.

-3. You are NOT allowed to use any CSS (or Javascript) framework for this assignment, including Twitter Bootstrap CSS Framework.
-No framework CSS files should even be referenced in your index.html, even if you are not using them.
+3. NOT allowed to use any CSS (or Javascript) framework for this assignment, including Twitter Bootstrap CSS Framework.
+No framework CSS files should even be referenced in index.html.

-4. You must implement the following breakpoints that will be considered desktop, tablet, and mobile.
-The browser should display a desktop version of the site when the width of the browser window is 992px and above.
+4. The browser should display a desktop version of the site when the width of the browser window is 992px and above.
 Tablet view should appear only if the width of the browser window is between 768px and 991px, inclusively.
 Mobile view should appear only if the width of the browser is equal to or less than 767px.

-5. Your site is very simple.
-It consists of a page heading and 3 sections (all in one row in the desktop view).
+5. The site consists of a page heading and 3 sections (all in one row in the desktop view).
 Each section contains some text.
-You can make it dummy text/"lorem ipsum", it doesn't matter.
+Text doesn't matter.
 How the sections are laid out on the screen depends on the width of the browser window.

 6. Layout: In the desktop view (992px and above), each of the 3 sections should take up equal amount of space on the screen.
-As you make the browser window wider or narrower, each section should become wider or narrower.
+As one makes the browser window wider or narrower, each section should become wider or narrower.
 For a visual reference of this view, see the desktop mockup illustration below.

 7. Layout: In the tablet view (between 768px and 991px, inclusively), the first 2 sections should be in the first row and be of equal size.
 The 3rd section should be in the second row and take up the entire row by itself.
 For a visual reference of this view, see the tablet mockup illustration below.